w3c/trace-context/spec/50-privacy.md

 Requirements to propagate headers to downstream services as well as storing values of these headers opens up potential privacy concerns.
 Trace vendors MUST NOT use `traceparent` and `tracestate` fields for any personally identifiable or otherwise sensitive information.
 The only purpose of these fields is to enable trace correlation.

 Trace vendors MUST assess the risk of header abuse.
 This section provides some considerations and initial assessment of the risk associated with storing and propagating these headers.
-Trace vendors may choose to inspect and remove sensitive information from the fields before allowing the tracing system to execute code that potentially can propagate or store these fields.
+Tracing systems or platforms may choose to inspect and remove sensitive information from the fields before allowing the tracing system to execute code that potentially can propagate or store these fields.
 All mutations should, however, conform to the list of mutations defined in this specification.

 ## Privacy of traceparent field